rumaisanaveed/frontend-interview-questions/README.md

 ## JavaScript Questions

 - Explain the difference between `var`, `let`, and `const`.
+- How would you check the type of non primitive data types?
+- Why we can't use typeof operator to check the type of non-primtive types in JavaScript.
 - What is closure in JavaScript and how do you use it?
 - How does the event loop work in JavaScript?
 - How many types of scopes are in JS?